HaukeBartsch/3b1b-vis/README.md

 # Visualization in python using 3b1b

-I am collecting some of my attempts of using the python library and manimgl.
-Scripts are included and the order is basically historic.
-From the simplest steps drawing a square to a physics simulation.
+I am collecting every attempt of mine using the python library manimlib and manimgl.
+Scripts are included and the order is basically from the first attempt to most recent.

 ![From a square to this](https://github.com/HaukeBartsch/3b1b-vis/blob/main/images/LB.png)